una/una.github.io/_posts/2014-12-02-modernizr-at-root.md

 ## @at-root

 The Sass @at-root directive pulls the styling rule out to the root of the document instead of being nested under its parent selector.
-I wrote a [post](http://una.github.io/2013/10/15/sass-3-3-at-root-bem.html)(it's a little outdated now as you don't have to use interpolation for the `&`) about using @at-root with [BEM](https://bem.info/) a while ago.
+I wrote a [post](http://una.github.io/2013/10/15/sass-3-3-at-root-bem.html) about using @at-root with [BEM](https://bem.info/) a while ago (it's a little outdated now as you don't have to use interpolation for the `&`).

 @at-root is pretty great.
 While we all know that overnesting leads to terrifying CSS output, @at-root allows us to nest properties for order and visual clarity without any of the negative CSS output side effects.
 There are two ways to use @at-root; either inline, or containing a block of selectors.